makanakabailey/AgentCentral/replit.md

 ## Overview

-This is a full-stack web application built as a central dashboard for managing multiple AI agents and a shared database.
-The application serves as a unified control center with a sophisticated dark theme design featuring monitoring capabilities, real-time metrics, and agent management functionality.
+This is a full-stack web application built as a central dashboard for managing 7 specialized AI agents and a shared database.
+The application serves as a unified control center with sophisticated Performance Oracle styling - featuring holographic cards, gradient animations, neural network backgrounds, and real-time monitoring capabilities.

 ## User Preferences